-X If you're writing in omniscient third, then shifting viewpoint character mid-scene is never head-hopping.
+Misconception #2: If you're writing in omniscient third, then shifting viewpoint character mid-scene is never head-hopping.
+X

 What makes a POV omniscient isn't the ability to hop into any character's head whenever you want.
 Instead, stories in omniscient third are told from one POV: the narrator's.
 The narrator has the ability to peer inside each character's head and report what they find there.
-But even when the narrator focuses on the thoughts and feelings of a particular character, the story is still being told from the narrator's POV.
+But even when the narrator focuses on the thoughts and feelings of one particular character, the story is still being told from the narrator's POV.
 And when the narrator switches the focus to a different character, it needs to be purposeful and controlled, clear to the reader yet subtle enough to not distract.

 This is one that confused me at first.
 I would get a manuscript with jarring POV shifts that felt like head-hopping, but would feel constrained by the author's claim to be writing in omniscient.
 Fortunately, I soon learned that writing in omniscient voice doesn't make indiscriminate hopping from one head to another okay (and calling a manuscript omniscient doesn't magically fix head-hopping issues).
 If the shift from one character's thoughts to another's trips up the reader, it's head-hopping.
 Regardless of whether you've chosen limited or omniscient third.

-X Pick a POV and then stick with it.
+Misconception #3: Pick a POV and then stick with it.
+X

 This is another good guideline that can nevertheless lead newbie writers and editors astray.
-This can be misunderstood to mean that you must stay at the same narrative distance throughout your book, that if you choose a subjective or objective omniscient POV for your opening scene, you must stay in omniscient the entire book—or that if you want to write in deep third, you can never zoom out and observe action from a greater distance.
+It can be misunderstood to mean that you must stay at the same narrative distance throughout your book, that if you choose a subjective or objective omniscient POV for your opening scene, you must stay in omniscient the entire book—or that if you want to write in deep third, you can never zoom out and observe action from a greater distance.
 But an entire book with a distant narrator can feel flat or old-fashioned, and an entire book in deep third can be too intense.
 It's the flexibility of third person that makes it such a complex and versatile POV.